DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

 </div>

 ### Working with Shadow Matrices in R and Python
-Below we provide helper functions (for both **Python** and **R**) to help researchers with using the shadow matrix files in combination with the data files to, for example, explore and understand patterns of missing data.
-These functions join the tabulated data file with its corresponding shadow matrix file so data columns are combined with columns providing the reasons for missingness in the same data frame.
+Here we describe how researchers can use shadow matrix files in combination with the data files to, for example, explore and understand patterns of missing data or integrate missingness reasons (e.g., `Decline to Answer`, `Logic Skipped`, etc.) into your analysis.

+For working in **R**, we recommend using the `NBDCtools` package - see details [here](recprograms.md#tabulated-data).
+For **Python**, the following helper function joins the tabulated data file with its corresponding shadow matrix file so data columns are combined with columns providing the reasons for missingness in the same data frame.
-These functions let you:

-* Quickly inspect why data is missing (e.g., `Decline to Answer`, `Logic Skipped`, etc.)
-* Integrate missingness reasons into your analysis or use them during filtering
-* Generate missing data visualizations to help understand patterns of missingness

-### 🚧 UNDER CONSTRUCTION 🚧 - CODE NEEDS TO BE TESTED
+#### 🐍 Python Helper Function - 🚧 CODE NEEDS TO BE TESTED 🚧
-#### 🐍 Python Helper Function
 ```
 import pandas as pd